 Scientific discoveries have proven problematic for pantheism.

 How so?
 Well, Scientific discoveries have demonstrated that the universe is finite.
 That is, it had a beginning.
 It’s not eternal.
-Why is this a problem for our New Age friends?
-Our Hindu friends?—both of whom hold to pantheism.
+Why is this a problem for our New Age friends who hold to pantheism?

 Well, pantheists have historically held that the universe is eternal.
 For them, it must be eternal.
 Because if it is not eternal, that means it had a beginning.
 If it had a beginning, it must have had a maker because things don’t just pop into existence from nothing.
 And if the universe had a maker, the universe cannot be God as pantheists believe.